 - Spring Transfer Applicants: No later than December 1

 - Returning Students: May 1 for the upcoming academic year (Verification completion date is June 1)

 While students can submit applications beyond these dates, it is highly recommended to file no later than the above deadlines to ensure quick processing.
 Wells College reserves the right to penalize any returning student with a reduction in their institutional grant if they apply beyond the deadline date.
 The federal government requires that students must have a processed federal aid application with an official expected family contribution on file before the student ceases enrollment to receive financial aid funds.

 Bills are generated on or about July 1 for the fall semester and January 9 for the spring semester.
 Payment or payment arrangements are due August 1 and January 1, respectively.
 To coincide with our two-semester enrollment and billing cycle, student financial aid is disbursed in two equal disbursements.
 Federal regulations do not allow the financial aid office to disburse federal financial aid funds to student billing accounts any earlier than 10 days prior to the beginning of each semester.
-Please note that financial aid will not be disbursed until the student has returned their signed financial aid award letter and completed all verification, loan counseling, and loan promissory note requirements.
+Please note that financial aid will not be disbursed until the student has returned their signed financial aid offer and completed all verification, loan counseling, and loan promissory note requirements.

 State Grant Application

 New York State students initiate their TAP grant application when they file the FAFSA.
 If you did not successfully complete your TAP application at the time you filed your FAFSA you will receive in the mail a postcard from the state processing center outlining the application instructions.
 The TAP application can be completed online.
 Our New York State TAP code is #1050.

 Students from Vermont can have their state grants transferred to Wells College.
 Application procedures for these grants may vary so we recommend you contact your state processing center for application instructions.